Cleaning during Pregnancy – Do’s and Don’ts

 2. Organic Cleaners

 Cleaning products that contain organic constituents are a much safer choice for a pregnant woman.
-These might be pricey but are worth that cost for a safe pregnancy.
+These might be pricey, but they are worth that cost for a safe pregnancy.

 3. Natural Cleaning Products